ScilifelabDataCentre/dds_cli/docs/index.rst

 How to use the DDS CLI
 ======================

+.. role:: bash(code)
+   :language: bash

 Installation
 ------------

 PyPi - MacOS / Linux
 ~~~~~~~~~~~~~~~~~~~~~
-#.
-To perform these steps you need to have Python version 3.8 or higher installed.
-It's possible that it works with other versions as well, but we cannot guarantee it.
+1. To perform these steps you need to have Python version 3.8 or higher installed.
+It's possible that it could work with other versions, but this cannot be guaranteed.

    * To install Python, please first run